 See the difference?
 I hope so.
 This is where things toe a fine line.
 Where it becomes difficult or impossible to maintain a delicate balance.

 I know that I am often reluctant to do certain things because of the reactions it will generate and I will have to endure due to my race, gender, age, or some other non-controllable factor.
-I fully believe that if I feel this way, then so do others.6 This reaction and anticipation of it is where I think the problem lies.
+I fully believe that if I feel this way, then so do others.[1.
+“You are not a beautiful and unique snowflake.”]
+This reaction and anticipation of it is where I think the problem lies.

 In the case of women in technology, we are often made to feel as though we are strange; an alien up for display and gawking.
 People want us to put on some sideshow talk about how we feel as women in technology rather than just technology itself.
 So how do we dispel this feeling of not really being totally accepted and welcome?
 Why, we make attempts to include women in public events, of course!
 How else to show everybody that women do exist but to have solid, tangible evidence?
-7 But that’s just the problem.
+[1.
+If you can guess what else I feel this same way about, +1.]
+But that’s just the problem.
 In pursuing equal representation (and by equal, I mean proportionate), we end up making an issue out of something that shouldn’t be an issue.
 It’s just impossible to ignore it, even if in an ideal world, we wouldn’t think twice.

 Encourage women to step up and go for it, but recognize that it’s not about forcing the issue.
 Let’s stop being afraid or wary.
 Let’s find a polite way to let people know that pointing out our gender or color or whatever as a defining/surprising factor is a discouragement, not encouragement.
 I’d tell fellow females to “man up”, but this is exactly the wrong context for that phrase.
 It’s also exactly what my non-PC ass wants to say to get your attention.